 Luckily it is easy to do with shrimp re-mineralizers.
 Nowadays, there are many good products on the market, but I always recommend Salty shrimp products (GH+) for that.

 Active substrate means that it alters (in our case lowers) water parameter (pH).
-As we already know, these shrimp like pH less than 7.
+As we already know, these shrimp like pH of less than 7.

 Clean water is also a must.
 Blue bolt shrimp are much less tolerant of poor water conditions than most other shrimp species.

 Personally, I would always recommend using sponge filters or matten filters.
-They are cheap, easy to maintain and clean, proved a lot of surface to graze on, and absolutely safe for the baby shrimp.
+They are cheap, easy to maintain and clean, provide a lot of surface to graze on, and absolutely safe for the baby shrimp.

 Considering the fact that Caridina cantonensis species live in mountain streams and rivulets, we need to have good aeration as well for our Blue bolt shrimp.

 Light is not important for the Blue bolt shrimp.
 Lighting should be adapted to the needs of plants in the tank.